Driving under the influence of opioids is becoming more common on our roads and highways.

 Those who use opiates or opioids, especially those who abuse them, can be dangerous while driving because of these side effects.
-A driver who is drowsy or lethargic because of opiate or opioid use will have a longer reaction time and will take longer to respond to traffic situations such as slowed or stopped traffic, traffic control signals, pedestrians crossing the streets and vehicles that are turning or changing lanes.
+A driver who is drowsy or lethargic because of opiate or opioid use will have longer reaction time and will take longer to respond to traffic situations such as slowed or stopped traffic, traffic control signals, pedestrians crossing the streets and vehicles that are turning or changing lanes.

-Overdose of opioids and opiates can also lead to unconsciousness and can even kill the person, which can turn the vehicle into an uncontrollable missile that can strike any other vehicle or person.
+An overdose of opioids and opiates can also lead to unconsciousness and can even kill the person, which can turn the vehicle into an uncontrollable missile that can strike any other vehicle or person.

 Liability for a Car Accident Caused by a Driver Under the Influence of Opioids or Opiates

-Our St. Louis accident lawyer explains that people who use or abuse opioids and opiates, and cause a car accident as a result of the side effects of the drugs may be held liable for the injuries and damage they cause.
+Our St. Louis accident lawyer explains that people who use or abuse opioids and opiates and cause a car accident as a result of the side effects of the drugs may be held liable for the injuries and damage they cause.
 This is because using drugs such as opioids and opiates that are known to cause drowsiness or lethargy while driving can be considered a negligent or careless act.
 In order to avoid causing a car accident and being held liable for the injuries and property damage, drivers should: